florisjanssens/openproject-management_plugin/README.md

 ## Installation
 ### Versions
 **Important:** This repository has multiple branches for different versions of OpenProject.
 Please select one of these versions and make sure your OpenProject version corresponds to the chosen version.
-The master branch should only be used to get a version which is developed alongside the OpenProject core development branch.
+The dev branch should only be used to get a version which is developed alongside the OpenProject core development branch.

 ### In a production environment
 For installation instructions, it's best to refer to [the official OpenProject documentation on how to install plugins.](https://docs.openproject.org/installation-and-operations/configuration/plugins/)